datta07/Live-Cricket-Scores/README.md

 # Live-Cricket-Scores
-Command line interface program for fastest live cricket scores with simple Python program.
+Command Line Interface program for fastest live cricket scores with simple Python program.

 ## WHEN CAN I USE
 This code will works all the time during the live matchs.No more use of cricbuzz or live score app